Tyrants in Therapy: Band history

 After years of frustration with their labels, the Tyrants in Therapy formed their own imprint, Emotional Coathanger Records, in 2000.
 For a long time, they had felt that their artistic vision was being compromised, as the various labels with which they had associated had made them adopt an increasingly constrictive dance sound.
-Dismayed that they were being compelled to accept a format that de-emphasized lyrics and message, the Tyrants in Therapy finally assumed full control of the content, production, packaging and promotion of their music.
+Dismayed that they were being compelled to accept a format that de-emphasized lyrics and message, the Tyrants in Therapy assumed full control of the content, production, packaging and promotion of their music.

 That same year, they released their first full-length album, Meet The Tyrants in Therapy, on their new label.
-Making use of samples and rhythms dating from the 1940s to the 1990s, blending genres such as rock, dance, punk, blues and cabaret, and addressing a dizzying array of topics such as human rights, suicide, lesbianism, pedophilia and cake, the tracks marked a move away from disco and into a style they dubbed “Punk Cabaret”.
+Making use of samples and rhythms dating from the 1940s to the 1990s; blending genres such as rock, dance, punk, blues and cabaret; and addressing topics such as human rights, suicide, lesbianism, pedophilia and cake; the tracks marked a move away from disco and into a style they dubbed “Punk Cabaret”.

 In 2001, the Tyrants in Therapy shot the first episode of their television series, Meet The Tyrants in Therapy.
 In total, 22 were aired.

 In 2009, they released their second full-length album, High Class Trash.
-Once again demonstrating the flair and originality for which they are renowned, the Tyrants brought their gifts for melody and irony to a variety of subjects: love, gender, sexuality, climate change, Hollywood and cowboys.
-It is as unashamedly devoid of political correctness as the rest of their work.

 In 2010, the Tyrants released Dance with The Tyrants: Classic Dance Hits Vol. 1, a compilation of their hard-to-find dance singles.

 In 2012, they returned to the international dance scene with Perfect Love, an EP that opened new territories for the group, including Eastern Europe and Latin America, and which landed at the #1 position on Top80 Radio in Warsaw.

 In 2013, the Tyrants continued their dance music renaissance with two releases.
 The first was Dance with The Tyrants Vol. 2: The Original 12” Extended Club Mixes.
-The second was Once Upon A Time, a track produced with Greek DJ/producer Thomas Bainas, and which married the Tyrants’ romantic side with anti-war politics.
+The second was Once Upon A Time, a track produced with Greek DJ/producer Thomas Bainas, and which mixed the Tyrants’ romantic side with anti-war politics.